wzx123wzx/ESIS/README.md

 ![image](Visual_comparison_Golf_Course.png)

 # Cite our paper
-If you find this method and the paper interesting and useful for your research, please cite us using
+If you find this method and the paper interesting and useful for your research, please cite our paper using
 ```
 @ARTICLE{Wang2025GRSL,
   author={Wang, Zhongxing and Fu, Zhizhong and Xu, Jin},